stampymany-ai/Linode-Seach-Engine/README.md

 #
 network.host: 0.0.0.0
 Save the file and exit the editor.

+# Step 5.
 Enable and Start Elasticsearch

-Bash
+use the systemctl command
 sudo systemctl enable elasticsearch.service sudo systemctl start elasticsearch.service
-Verify that Elasticsearch is running and listening on port 9200 by running this command on your local machine:
+Verify that Elasticsearch is running and listening on port 9200 by running this command on your local machine: curl http://<your-public-ip>:9200

-Bash

-curl http://<your-public-ip>:9200
 You should see a JSON response.

-Step 3: Set Up a Web Crawler (Scrapy)
+# Step 6.
+Set Up a Web Crawler (Scrapy)
-You'll use Scrapy, a powerful Python framework, to build a web crawler.

-Install Python, Pip, and Virtualenv
+You'll use Scrapy, a powerful Python framework, to build a web crawler. to get started First, install Python, Pip, and Virtualenv

-Bash

 sudo apt install python3 python3-pip python3-venv -y
-Create and Activate a Virtual Environment
+Next, Create and Activate a Virtual Environment that the scrapy will use

-Bash

 python3 -m venv ~/scrapy_env
 source ~/scrapy_env/bin/activate
-Install Scrapy and the Elasticsearch Client
+Then, Install Scrapy and the Elasticsearch Client, requied the scrape the web for urls

-Bash

 pip install Scrapy elasticsearch
 Create a Scrapy Project